 Our compensation committee is authorized to engage a compensation consultant or other advisors to review our executive officers' compensation, including an analysis against the compensation of executive officers at comparable companies, to ensure that our compensation is market competitive, with the goal of retaining and adequately motivating our senior management.
-During 2020, our compensation committee engaged Radford, an Aon plc company, as its independent compensation consultant to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation for 2020.
-Radford was invited to attend a compensation committee meeting where they presented and discussed their analysis and findings.
-For 2020, with the assistance of Radford, our compensation committee updated our compensation peer group, described below in the section entitled "Peer Group and Market Compensation Data."
+During 2021, our compensation committee engaged Aon's Human Capital Solutions practice, a division of Aon plc, or Aon, as its independent compensation consultant to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation for 2021.
+Aon was invited to attend a compensation committee meeting where they presented and discussed their analysis and findings.
+For 2021, with the assistance of Aon, our compensation committee updated our compensation peer group, described below in the section entitled "Peer Group and Market Compensation Data."

-Before engaging Radford, our compensation committee analyzed whether Radford's work as a compensation consultant would raise any conflict of interest, taking into consideration the following factors: (i) the provision of other services to our Company by Radford; (ii) the amount of fees received by Radford from us as a percentage of Radford's total revenue; (iii) Radford's own policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Radford or the individual compensation advisors employed by the firm with a member of the compensation committee; and (v) any stock of our Company owned by the individual compensation advisors employed by Radford and the individual compensation advisors employed by Radford has not created any conflict of interest and our compensation committee is satisfied with the independence of Radford.
+Before engaging Aon, our compensation committee analyzed whether Aon's work as a compensation consultant would raise any conflict of interest, taking into consideration the following factors: (i) the provision of other services to our Company by Aon; (ii) the amount of fees received by Aon from us as a percentage of Aon's total revenue; (iii) Aon's own policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Aon or the individual compensation advisors employed by the firm with a member of the compensation committee; and (v) any stock of our Company owned by the individual compensation advisors employed by Aon.
+Our compensation committee determined, based on its analysis of the above factors, that the work of Aon and the individual compensation advisors employed by Aon has not created any conflict of interest and our compensation committee is satisfied with the independence of Aon.